 Three-stroke slide

-ALTERNATIVE NAME: Triple switch.
+ALTERNATE NAME: Triple switch

 EXECUTION: Every third arm stroke, you stop while stretched out with one hand forward and the other hand backward.
-Count to three, let your legs propel you lightly forward and then execute three new arm strokes.
-You may breathe both during the arm strokes as well as during the extended gliding phase.
-Your breathing will differ depending on where you position it.
+Count to three, let your legs propel you lightly forward, and then execute three new arm strokes.
+You may breathe both during the arm strokes and the extended gliding phase.
+Your breathing will differ depending on where you place the breath.

 OBJECTIVE: The main objective is to preserve the speed you get from the three arm strokes and thus focus on both water position and direction.
 Your posture plays an important role here.

-Background: This exercise is an extension of the familiar Alabama, which only consists of the sliding arm strokes.
+Background: This exercise is an extension of the familiar Alabama, which only consists of sliding arm strokes.

 EXERCISE LEVEL: